tlane311/Chess/README.md

 }
 ```

 where each `[piece]Logic` is function with appropriate inputs/outputs.
 For example, `bishopLogic(selectedLocation, state)` is a function that takes in the `selected piece's location` and a `chess state` and returns an array listing all possible moves for the selected piece.
+The functions are somewhat complicated, so if you are curious check them out in respective files in `app/src/components/pieces`.

 The other important pieces of the chess engine are dependents of `movesLogic`; they are the functions `checkDetector`, `checkmateDetector` and `drawDetector` located in `app/src/components/pieces/checklogic.js`.
 The functions take in a `chess state` and a `boolean` which decides if its white's turn or black's turn and return a boolean deciding if a player in check, checkmate, or draw.